 I wasn’t that excited to return to Slovakia as I had been there before and seen a lot of it.
 It is a small city and whilst the old town is picturesque, the rest isn’t.

 Nonetheless, I enjoyed the train journey as I saw lots of deer and hare on the fields in the sunlight.
 My bf enjoyed as I hadn’t been that positive as it was still a new country for him.

-I ate my own words as I used it as an opportunity to take lots of photographs like this one of the UFO.
+I ate my own words as I used it as an opportunity to take lots of photographs of landmarks like the UFO bridge in Slovakia.